 The FAFT Travel Rule - now also for crypto service providers?

-Under the Transfer of Funds Regulation (Regulation EU) 2015/847 ("TFR"), payment service providers are required to provide information on the sender and the beneficiary of a transfer of funds.
+Pursuant to the Funds Transfer Information Regulation (Regulation EU) 2015/847, "TFR"), payment service providers are required to provide information on the sender and recipient of payments when transferring funds.
 This so-called Travel Rule ensures a uniform implementation of the FAFT requirements for payment service providers throughout the EU.
-So far, however, the regulation only applies to the transfer of funds, i.e. coins, banknotes, giral notes and cash.
-Coins, banknotes, scriptural money or e-money - but not for cryptocurrencies.
+So far, however, the regulation only applies to the transfer of funds, viz. coins, banknotes, scriptural money or e-money - but not for cryptocurrencies.

 This could soon change.

 After FAFT updated its recommendations regarding cryptocurrencies and crypto service providers last October, the Union now wants to follow suit.
-Already in July 2021, the Commission had published a proposal for an extension of the CITR.
-On 1 April 2022, the EU Parliament finally presented its proposed amendments to the new regulation (called "TFRE").
+Already in July 2021, the Commission had published a proposal of an extension of the CITR.
+On April 1, 2022, the EU Parliament finally presented its proposed amendments to the new regulation (called "TFRE").

-Approval of the new TRF-E regulation will result in many changes in the crypto sector.
-We have summarised the main points below:
+Approval of the new TRF-E regulation will result in many changes in the crypto space.
+We have summarized key points below:

-Furthermore, the implementation of an effective KYC process to identify and verify customers is essential.
-For crypto service providers, this may mean that adjustments need to be made within the company in order to comply with the Travel Rule.
+Furthermore, implementation of an effective KYC process to identify and verify customers is essential.
+For crypto service providers, this may mean that adjustments need to be made within the company to comply with the Travel Rule.
 This may represent a corresponding additional expense for the companies.
-For small crypto companies in particular, additional costs arising from a KYC process implementation can be a reason to relocate their company to non-EU countries if necessary.
+For small crypto companies in particular, additional costs arising from a KYC process implementation may be a reason to relocate their business to non-EU countries if necessary.

-For the customers of crypto companies, the implementation of the TFR-E may possibly lead to delays in the processing of transactions.
-Since it is necessary to wait until the KYC process is fully completed before carrying out transactions, any delays are quite conceivable.
-In addition, many clients are critical of the aforementioned full traceability of transactions, as this leaves little room for anonymity.
+For the customers of crypto companies, the implementation of the TFR-E may potentially cause delays in the processing of transactions.
+Since it is necessary to wait until the KYC process is fully completed before executing transactions, any delays are quite conceivable.
+In addition, many customers are critical of the aforementioned full traceability of transactions, as this leaves little room for anonymity.

 Nothing is final yet.

-Exact details of the TFR-E, such as the possible introduction of a minimum threshold for reportable transactions or the handling of privately held wallets, are currently still being discussed.
-However, since the introduction of the new regulation is aimed at fulfilling the FAFT guidelines, no fundamental changes are expected.
+Exact details of the TFR-E, such as a possible introduction of a minimum threshold for reportable transactions or also the handling of privately held wallets, are currently still under discussion.
+However, as the introduction of the new regulation is aimed at fulfilling the FAFT guidelines, no fundamental changes are expected.
 Currently, the proposal is still pending approval from the European Union.
-We at CURENTIS are curious to see exactly what the tightened regulations in the crypto area will ultimately look like in detail and will be happy to keep you up to date.
+We at CURENTIS are curious to see what exactly the tightened regulations in the crypto sector will ultimately look like in detail and will be happy to keep you up to date.